Tiktok Bookmarks

 Here is some feedback I received:

-While users can easily find new content, relocating previously specific saved videos proves frustrating and time consuming.
-Survey responses revealed that many users either don't take time to properly categorize saves or abandon organization of their favorites lists entirely.
+Survey responses revealed that many users either don't take time to properly categorize saves, didn't know they could or abandoned organization of their favorites lists entirely.
 As a result, favorited videos are eventually lost, unless users can find them through specific keywords or extensively scroll through buried watch histories.
-Finding that video of that restaurant or an outfit inspiration becomes nearly impossible unless it's within the first few scrolls.
-This indicates that the current system fails to support the users' need to revisit content.

 This validated the core insight: users need an intuitive way to rediscover their saved content without manual maintenance.